bhushanchopade/PollingsystemAPI/README.md

 - - /options/:id/delete (To delete an option)
 - - /options/:id/add_vote (To increment the count of votes)
 - - /questions/:id (To view a question and it’s options)

+## Get Started
+- clone the project
+- open terminal and write this command one by one
+- npm install
+- npm start